cpu-ram/timesheet-tracker/README.md

 ## Overview

-This is a simple amolication for collecting, storing and aggregating timesheet records.
+This is a simple application for collecting, viewing and archiving timesheet records.

-It is in an early development stage.
-I intend to stablize it, add just a few major features, and then refine and refactor it to a higher standard.
+A demo is available at <a href="lesspaper.work">http://lesspaper.work</a>

 ## Technologies Used